 There‘s only one rule: No saying ’no.‘ (This includes all ’no‘-oriented words and phrases, like "I don’t know“ and ”We don't do that.")

-This exercise will challenge support reps to reframe the conversation with a customer when, in fact, the answer truly is 'no.' But when customers are upset or frustrated, answering their requests with a flat-out 'no' might serve to aggravate them and won't move the conversation forward.
+This exercise will challenge support reps to reframe the conversation with a customer when, in fact, the answer truly is ‘no.’ But when customers are upset or frustrated, answering their requests with a flat-out ‘no’ might aggravate them and won't move the conversation forward.

-Team members should be put into pairs and take turns role-playing the customer and the support reps.
-"Customers" should make big, bold requests that support reps can't say 'no' to — but instead, have to figure out a solution-oriented response.
+Team members should be put into pairs and take turns role playing the customer and the support reps.
+“Customers” should make big, bold requests that support reps can‘t say ’no' to — but instead, have to figure out a solution-oriented response.

 For example, if the customer asked for a discount that the support rep wasn‘t authorized to offer, instead of saying ’no,‘ the rep could say, "If you’re looking to reduce the cost of your CRM subscription, I could help you consolidate your database to under 1,000 contacts.
 Would you like help setting that up?"